 #3 – Failing to Categorize Income and Expenses Properly

-To show financial transparency and maximize profitability, it’s crucial to know where cash is coming from and how it is spent.
+It’s crucial to know where cash is coming from and how it is spent to show financial transparency and maximize profitability.
 Categorizing a company’s income and expenses is a tried and tested way of having a clear overview of all transactions, including rent, utilities, wages, office supplies, and more.
 Separating a company’s income from its expenses enables business owners to set up a budget.
 It will also allow for the creation of accurate financial records, which are needed for tax purposes.
 Such records will also help you determine where you can cut back on your spending.

 #4 – Failing to Reconcile Books with Bank Accounts

-Sometimes small expenses may go unrecorded, which is why it’s important to reconcile books with bank accounts to see to it that the data listed is correct.
+Sometimes there may be unrecorded small expenses, which is why it’s important to reconcile books with bank accounts to see to it that the data listed is correct.
 This can be done by checking an account balance and ensuring that it matches what’s in your bank account.
 This prevents a company’s books (from your business’s bank cash to its payable accounts) from becoming out of sync and provides you with a clear and full overview of your company’s financial situation.